spautz/packagelint/examples/demo-library/README.md

-# @spautz-devtools/demo-library
+# @packagelint/demo-library

-A minimal demo that builds a library using [`@spautz-devtools/scripts`](https://github.com/spautz/devtools/tree/main/packages/scripts)
+A demo configuration of [packagelint](https://github.com/spautz/packagelint/packages/core) for a library.